 - Increased sanitation procedures at each METRO property to reduce the risk of virus exposure for employees.

-- Provides and requires all employees to wear face masks in shared spaces, including transit vehicles.
+- Provided and required all employees to wear face masks in shared spaces, including transit vehicles, prior to the widespread availability of the COVID-19 vaccination and during the federal mask mandate.

 - Limited passengers per bus and paratransit vehicle to encourage social distancing during the period of the pandemic when COVID-19 vaccinations were not available or were not available to most citizens.